-India's GDP To Grow At 6.5-7 Pc In 2024-25: Eco Survey
+India's GDP to grow at 6.5-7 pc in 2024-25: Eco Survey

 A normal rainfall forecast by the India Meteorological Department and the satisfactory spread of the southwest monsoon thus far are likely to improve the agriculture sector’s performance and support the revival of rural demand, it said.

 However, the monsoon season still has some way to go, the Survey said.
-(Agencies)
+(PTI)